mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 Information Expert is implemented such that little to none work has to be done after calling a function.
 That is to say functions are implemented to return usable values, rather than returning something which has to modified or checked against another set of requirements.
 An example of this is with a function implemented to check if a user is new or not, simple returning a boolean rather than using a previously implemented function to return all users, then checking that for duplicate upon returning.

+Open/Closed is the principle of using instantiation and inheritance in the design.
+This is seen mainly in our DAO implementations, which all have an abstraction form a seperate class in their implementation.
+Many of our systems contain very individual functionaliy and prevent a significant quantity of instantiation from occuring.

 By following these OO design principles, the MIA Foundation U Fund website has a maintainable and extensible code, enhancing the overall quality of the project.